-Fujifilm X-E2S versus Panasonic G7
+Fujifilm X-E2S vs Panasonic G7

-The Fujifilm X-E2S and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in January 2016 and May 2015.
+The Fujifilm X-E2S and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in January 2016 and May 2015.
 Both the X-E2S and the G7 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E2S) and a Four Thirds (G7) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Panasonic provides 15.8 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably larger (11 percent) than the Fujifilm X-E2S.
 Moreover, the G7 is markedly heavier (17 percent) than the X-E2S.
 In this context, it is worth noting that neither the X-E2S nor the G7 are weather-sealed.